pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 ---

-### 1. He Names the Disease but Not the Full Anatomy
+### 1. Naming the Disease but Not the Full Anatomy
 The essay rightly critiques the “objectivity trap”—the idea that what can’t be measured isn’t real.
 It encourages science to turn inward, toward belief systems, feedback loops, and inner transformation.

 But it stops short of offering structure.
 The missing piece is a clear ordering of causes—which the author gestures toward but never formalizes.